scott-anderson-wc/cs210pub/lectures/L11/closures-and-namespaces.md

 ```
 :::JavaScript
 (function (window) {
-     // use the global value if it exists,
+     // use the property if it exists,
      // otherwise, create a new, empty object
      var App = window.App || {};